 - What medications am I taking that could be affecting my sex life?

-A doctor may also recommend that a person with diabetes who is experiencing sexual health issues should see a counselor or therapist to help improve their self-esteem and overall self-perception.
+A doctor may also recommend seeing a counselor or therapist to help improve self-esteem and overall self-perception.
 Counseling for couples can also be beneficial.

 Whatever the treatment decisions, a person should never feel ashamed or embarrassed if diabetes affects their sexual function.